Raikia/seat-timerboard/README.md

 - Tracked alliances are stored as alliances, but imports resolve against their current member corporations
 - Only new notifications going forward are imported
 - Duplicate imports are ignored using a notification-derived fingerprint
+- Imported timers reuse the default access role and receive protected system tags such as `Auto Imported`, `Friendly`, `Anchoring`, `Reinforced`, and `Remote Synced` where applicable

+### Sync

+Timerboard Sync allows direct SeAT-to-SeAT timer sharing without forwarding through a mesh.

+- Sync is peer-to-peer only: timers are sent only to the remote SeAT instances you explicitly configure
+- Outbound sync is tag-controlled per peer
+- Incoming timers are marked locally with `Remote Synced`
+- Remote timers keep their source notes and tags, plus a local sync note
+- Peer settings let you choose the incoming default role and whether remote deletes should also remove the local copy

 ### Tags

 Create, edit, and delete color-coded tags from the settings page.

+Some system tags are protected because plugin features depend on them.
+Protected tags can have their colors changed, but their names and deletion are locked.

 ## Usage